Easy Lentils

 3. Add 1 tsp olive oil to pan, add garlic cloves

-4. Add carrots, onion and celery, allow to cook for 3-5 minutes until the mixture starts to brown
+4. Add carrots, onion, and celery, and allow to cook for 3-5 minutes until the mixture starts to brown

 5. Add in lentils and chicken (or vegetable) broth

-6. Add in bay leaf, salt, pepper, and cumin
+6. Add in bay leaf, salt, cumin, garlic powder, onion powder, smoked paprika, and pepper

-7. Stir to combine mixture, allow mixture to boil then reduce heat to simmer and cover.
+7. Stir to combine the mixture, allow the mixture to boil, then reduce heat to simmer and cover.
 Allow to cook for 30-45 minutes on low/medium heat

 9. Remove bay leaf before serving